eclectiqus/mogi-server/README.md

 ## Deployment

-1. Create a production.json file at /lib/config/env/
+1. Create a _production.json_ file at _/lib/config/env/_
-2. Save the db variable in the production.json for the server
+2. Set your database connection parameters.
 3. On the project root folder run your service with _forever_.

 ```